MiamiHerald/guides/affordable-housing/guide.md

 * You can use any text-editor to edit the code and the local changes will update live in your browser.

-* To edit in Atom: Open new tab in console and type in `atom .` (the new tab knows you're in the zika-tracker folder).
+* To edit in Atom: Open new tab in console and type in `atom .` (the new tab knows you're in the affordable-housing-tool folder).

 ### HTML